Your Costs at Runnels School

 Runnels utilizes Smart Tuition to process and collect tuition payments.
 Smart Tuition also handles billing for Runnels School Services (RSS) such as milk, bus service, some field trips, yearbooks and special events.
 Smart Tuition accounts are set up at the time of school enrollment.
 Accounts may be accessed through the Runnels website or at www.parents.smarttuition.com.
 A Smart Tuition help center is available 24 hours a day, 7 days a week at 888.868.8828.
 If you have questions about Smart Tuition, contact Renee’ Crow (firstname.lastname@example.org) in the Business Office.

 The basic monthly plan requires 12 monthly payments processed by Smart Tuition, beginning in June prior to the start of school.
-There are also three different advance payment plans whose total costs are less than those of the monthly plan; balancing the lower cost, however, is the earlier payment of the funds and the reduced ability to change your plans without financial penalty.
-The three advance payment plans are called the “annual,” “semi-annual” and “multi-year” payment plans.
+There are also two different advance payment plans whose total costs are less than those of the monthly plan; balancing the lower cost, however, is the earlier payment of the funds and the reduced ability to change your plans without financial penalty.
+The two advance payment plans are called the “annual” and “semi-annual” payment plans.

 Regardless of the plan adopted, there are five components to the total costs: the (one-time) enrollment tuition, the (annually assessed) resource tuition, the technology tuition, the high school (grades 9-12) advancement tuition, and the general tuition (the largest component).
 The components are treated quite differently in two respects: enrollment, resource, high school advancement, and technology are (a) not discounted for early payment or multiple children in a family; and are (b) never refundable or cancelable.
 General tuition, on the other hand, is clearly discounted for early payment (and is discounted more the earlier the payment), and under certain clearly defined circumstances general tuition is (at least in part) refundable or cancelable.
 There are also general tuition discounts for the second and third child in the same family.